Randi Zuckerberg calls out airline after passenger allegedly harasses her

 Zuckerberg said in her email to the airline that she was "furious with Alaska Airlines for knowingly and willingly providing this man with a platform to harass women."

-Alaska Airlines tweeted that it has launched an investigation and has "revoked this passengers travel privileges pending the outcome of that investigation."
+Alaska Airlines tweeted that it has launched an investigation and has "revoked this passenger's travel privileges pending the outcome of that investigation."

 Bobbie Egan, a spokeswoman for Alaska Airlines, said the company has "zero tolerance for any type of sexual misconduct that creates an unsafe environment for our guests and crew members."

-Zuckerberg, who is the sister of Facebook CEO Mark Zuckerberg, said on Twitter that she felt compelled to tell her story, despite her embarrassment, to highlight this behavior on behalf of other victims who did not have the same platform to be heard.
+Zuckerberg, who worked at Facebook as director of marketing before leaving in 2011 to work on her own ventures, said on Twitter that she felt compelled to tell her story, despite her embarrassment, to highlight this behavior on behalf of other victims who did not have the same platform to be heard.